MobileFirst-Platform-Developer-Center/MotoCorpService/payloads.md

 ```
 {
-    email:143@yahoo.com,
     name:dora
     license:lin123
     etc
 }
 ```

-## 2. New visit payload (create with email)
+## 2. New visit payload (create with id)
-"Cache" this when going back to the main profile page.
+new customer -> [adapter] getcustomerdetails with plate -> customer page -> new visit w/cust id "Cache" this when going back to the main profile page.
 Use the payload you just created, not do a "search customer by id" right? ??

 CRM new visit
 - get id by email, then create new visit using that id

-Visits table - does not have email only cust id as a foreign key
+New visits payload - does not have email only cust id as a foreign key {id}/visits
 ```
 {
-    email: 123@yahoo.com,
     date:12/13/16,
     type: oil change,
     comment:help